Should You Get a Prenup? We Vote Yes

 We recommend hosting the conversation in a private space where you both feel comfortable opening up about finances.
 Again, money talks are encouraged among couples, but they aren't all too common.
 Flexing this relationship muscle takes time and it all begins by picking up the set of weights.

 Can you get a prenup after marriage?
 Now that you're well-versed in the world of prenuptial agreements, there may be some regrets among those who are already married.
 Not to worry though: the postnup is here.
 Similar to prenups, the postnuptial agreement allows spouses to enter contracts around their respective financial situations to protect themselves in the event of a divorce.
 The prenup is signed during the engagement while the postnup is completed after marriage contracts are signed.

 We Want a Prenup.
 What Now?

 You've decided one (or multiple) of the aforementioned circumstances applies to you.
-Between wedding planning and other commitments, you may be limited in time or financial resources as has traditionally be in the case when couples turn to a marriage lawyer.
+Between wedding planning and other commitments, you may be limited in time or financial resources as has traditionally been the case when couples turn to a marriage lawyer.
 Since Millennials and Gen Z are a financially-savvy generation, with many preferring to complete everyday tasks from the comfort of their homes, HelloPrenup is a resource for couples who want to protect their wealth–with ease.
 At $599 per couple, the digital prenup service is co-founded by a marriage lawyer and can be customized.

-If you're both entering marriage with tricky inheritance expectations, child custody agreements or other bespoke needs, it's best to turn to a marriage lawyer in your state so both you and your partner can take time to work through an iron-clad prenup–that works with both signatures.
+If you're both entering marriage with tricky inheritance expectations, child custody agreements, or other bespoke needs, it's best to turn to a marriage lawyer in your state so both you and your partner can take time to work through an iron-clad prenup–that works with both signatures.